calcuis/item-editor-json/README.md

 ## item editor

-Enter each item for compiling an item bank (i.e., a group of multiple choice questions) and save it as a json file.
+Enter each item for compiling an item bank (i.e., a group of multiple choice questions) and save it as json format.